Anku5hk/Programmers_guide_to_Python/book.md

   print('not printed')
 if not isinstance(a, str):
   print('printed')
+# here 'a' is not a string, so the second condition is executed

 ## 'and' is similar to '&&' in C/C++/Java: both conditions should be satisfied
 a=20